Can a brick 'fly' (glide)?

 Something to think about: Are the lift and drag really forces?
 Are not they just the components of the resultant?
 So does it make sense to try to explain how only one of them is produced, assuming that both are independent?

-*I really hope that all readers are able to understand this by common sense, without having to prove it by an expensive wind tunnel test, a precise CFD simulation, or an analytical demonstration.
+*I really hope that all readers can understand this by common sense, without having to prove it by an expensive wind tunnel test, a precise CFD simulation, or an analytical demonstration.

 **In any case, it might be valid for extremely low Reynolds numbers (e.g. microfluidics).
 For high-Re conditions (millions, in practical aerodynamics), its length is at best a few centimeters along the wing!